 - A strong plunge that sends the ball to the upper flipper allows the player to shoot for the Captain’s Quarters to score 2.5k and a spin of the Map.
 This skill shot value can be increased by 2.5k per loop by shooting the Fountain of Youth and then making the Captain’s Quarters as a combo.

-Mystery: Hitting each pop bumper once will either light Mystery or advance the Mystery level.
+Hitting each pop bumper once will either light Mystery or advance the Mystery level.
 The maximum Mystery level is 10, and the higher the Mystery level is, the better your award will be.
 Examples of low-level Mystery awards include holding over a Skull value, spawning some Gold, advancing a Multiball mode, or awarding small points, while high-level Mystery awards include playfield multipliers, ball save, an instant Multiball mode, or even lighting the Extra Ball.
-Each Mystery level has a different colored insert, I believe Mystery level 1 is white and Mystery level 10 is red.
+Each Mystery level has a different colored insert, Mystery level 1 is purple and Mystery level 10 is white.

 At any time during play (as long as Gold hasn’t spawned), you can press the action button to change the award that will be qualified by completing the PIRATE inlanes.
 Each award has its own color, which is shown on the screen, inlanes, and the lit PIRATE target.
 Certain awards are available after reaching certain thresholds of PIRATE completions (i.e. ARRRRR Frenzy after 3 & 10 completions, Light Extra Ball after 5 completions).
 These awards include:

 - Light Bonus X